 Cast of RockWiz

 The cast of RockWiz is led by the illustrious Julia Zamero, megamind Brian Nankervis backing her with additional facts and facilitating.
 Dugald McAndrew is a roadie and stars as a “human scoreboard”.
 The teams of the show are made up of an Australian artist per side, usually with ties to rock, and a couple of music buffs with encyclopaedic knowledges, who’d won their way onto the stage to play.

 Read all the latest features, columns and more here.

 RockWiz would close with a duet between the two artists, spawning some truly inspirational covers, sometimes true to the original and sometimes re-imagined entirely.
 The guests were usually somewhat connected, though different enough to add their own flair to the list of classic songs, their performances inspiring everyone watching them.
+The RockWiz band back up the duets, with a rotating roster of some of Australia’s most experience musicians.
 Here’s six of the best!

 “Stray Cat Blues” – Christ Cheney and Chrissie Amphlett

 Chris Cheney fronts Melbourne band The Living End.
 Having formed in the mid-90s, they had huge success in the 90s and 2000s and have become cemented as a mainstay of Australian rock.
 Cheney traditionally sports a Gretsch White Falcon for their unique brand of rock and punk, pulling influence from Australia’s storied history of pub rock, punk and post-punk.

 What a combination it was then to pair him with the late, great Chrissy Amphlett.
 She fronted the Divinyls, dividing audiences and pushing the envelope lyrically, socially and musically.
 Amphlett formed the Divinyls in 1980 with guitarist Mark McEntee and they went on to influence Australian rock as we know, informing bands like The Living End.